SaifManegar/SaifManegar/README.md

-Hello and welcome to my Github profile!
-My name is Saif Manegar, and I am a data enthusiast with a passion for using technology to solve complex problems and make a positive impact on society.
-Currently undergoing an internship at Infinity Learn, I possess a deep understanding of Data Analytics and various Machine Learning algorithms and techniques, as well as their practical applications.
+Welcome to my Github profile!
+I'm Saif Manegar, and I recently completed an internship at Infinity Learn.
+I'm passionate about utilizing technology to address complex issues and drive positive change in society.
+My expertise lies in Data Analytics and various Machine Learning techniques, along with their practical implementations.

 Skills and Technologies
 Programming: Python (Pandas, NumPy, Matplotlib, Seaborn, Sklearn), SQL